Home | About Us | Contact Us | Shopping Cart

 Can I get a discount on CLE programs?

 Many programs offer discounts to government and legal service attorneys, members of the Paralegal Division, Young Lawyers Division and co-sponsoring membership groups.
-For the biggest discount available, you can purchase the Premium or Basic Professional Development Package, which offer one low rate for up to 15 CLE credits.
+For the biggest discount available, you can purchase the Annual Pass, which offers one low rate for up to 12 CLE credits.

 Can multiple attorneys from my firm view a webcast program all together on one computer?